kent-lee/artstation-scraper/README.md

 # ArtStation Scraper

 This is my personal project created to download images from [ArtStation](https://www.artstation.com/) website.
-The program will download artworks from specified artists to specified download location.
-In the download location, the program will create and name directories using the artist names, then save the artworks to the corresponding directories.
-When running this program, it will check each directory to see if update is needed such that only new uploads will be downloaded.
+The program will download artworks from specified artists to specified download directory.
+In the download directory, the program will create and name subdirectories using the artist names, then save artworks to the corresponding subdirectories.
+For each artwork, the file modification time are set in order from newest to oldest so that you can sort files by modified date.
+Lastly, when running this program, it will check each artist directory to see if an update is needed such that only new uploads will be downloaded.

 ![alt text](doc/download.gif?raw=true "download")